 How They’re Doing

-“Oz” hatched at the African Lion Safari in Ontario, Canada, on July 6, 2008.
-He arrived at the Minnesota Zoo in January of 2009.
+”Oz” hatched at the African Lion Safari Park in Ontario, Canada on 6 July 2008.
+He arrived at the Minnesota Zoo in January 2009.
 Snowy owls are rare in zoos, and exceedingly rare in bird shows.
 Because snowy owls are sensitive to heat and humidity, trainers knew he would work best as a winter show bird.
-Oz made his indoor show debut in the early spring of 2010 in the old indoor theater located where the present day penguin exhibit exists.
-The following winter, a special vestibule was constructed to house him at the theater so he wouldn’t have to be transported twice daily for the shows.
-He was an integral part of the 2010 indoor show season.
+Oz made his indoor show debut in the early spring of 2010 in the old indoor theater, located where the present penguin habitat exists.

-With the construction of the Target Learning Center— the new home for the winter World of Birds Show—Oz had a new home and show space to acquaint himself with.
+With the construction of the Target Learning Center—the current home for the winter Wings Financial World of Birds Show—Oz had a new home and show space.
 The first winter in the new space, 2011-2012, Oz remained a highlight of the show for trainers and guests alike.
-His debut in the fall of 2012 was postponed due to molting, but he can now be seen in nearly every show of the winter season.
-When the snow melts and summer returns, Oz will get a seasonal hiatus.
-He demonstrates low, gliding flights that are typical for ground dwelling species.
+He can now be seen nearly every show of the winter season.
+When the snow melts and summer returns, Oz gets a seasonal hiatus.
+He demonstrates low, gliding flights that are typical for ground-dwelling species.